 That WIP you said you'd finish would love to come to the Maker Space!

-It's a Teen Takeover in the Maker Space!
+It's a Teen Takeover in the Makerspace!

 No registration required.
 Walk-ins welcome!